SUMMARY CMI

 1. Why am I using Imatinib GH?

-Imatinib GH is used to treat adults who have chronic myeloid leukaemia (CML) and acute lymphoblastic leukaemia with Philadelphia chromosome positive (Ph-positive ALL).
+Imatinib GH is used to treat adults who have certain types of cancer and leukemia, including chronic myeloid leukemia (CML) and acute lymphoblastic leukemia with Philadelphia chromosome positive (Ph‐positive ALL).

 Imatinib GH is also used to treat adults for: